fgatto13/PythonDBManager/README.md

 - Store data persistently in a MySQL database.
 - Database schema and sample data are provided via `dbconfig.sql`.

+This project was made using **PyCharm**, so you can clone the entire project in it.

 ---

 ## 📂 Project Structure